opensfcc/sfcc_developers_core/cartridges/sfcc_dev_tools/README.md

 - [X] Safety Measures to prevent running in Production Environments
 - [X] No Site Preferences or Misc Imports Required

+**NOTE:** The Debugging Console is not built for Native SFCC Messages, but specific to custom debuggers you add in your own code as outlined below.

 Installation
 ---